Are you enrolled in a course that requires you to complete an internship, externship or work placement?

 Your 50% deposit will not be refunded should you cancel your participation in the project at any time.
 If you cancel your booking less than 30 days before your start date, you will not be eligible for a refund of any kind.
 We can put all money paid towards a different date if you wish to reschedule your internship experience.
 Fees are to cover administration work and the opportunity cost of being unable to fill your position at last minute.
 Once you arrive, if you decide to leave the project early for any reason, Cheetah Experience will be unable to refund you in any way.

-Most people prefer to fly into Bloemfontein’s Bram Fischer International Airport.
-All international flights into South Africa arrive in Johannesburg or in Cape Town, from where you can catch a connecting flight to Bram Fischer International Airport.
+All international flights into South Africa arrive in Johannesburg or into Cape Town, from where you then transfer to Cheetah Experience.

 We would recommend that you fly into OR Tambo in Johannesburg, then you will catch the Gautrain to Hatfield station in Pretoria, where a member of the Cheetah Experience Team will collect you.

 March – May forms part of Autumn with average daily temperatures of between 24˚C and 30˚C. It can still rain and it gets warm enough during March and April to enjoy a swim.
 Do pack some warmer clothes to provide for colder morning and evening temperatures as well as for the odd rainy days.